- All undergraduate students must apply via OneApp. Applications open September 15, 2021.

 Student scholarship in AKD is recognized in several ways.
 The Society sponsors student travel to regional meetings, supporting those who want to present their own work and learn from the scholarly presentations of others.
 The Society sponsors annual student paper contests, presenting awards which include monetary prizes, travel support, and scholarships.
 In addition, by funding research symposia and honoraria for guest speakers, the Society supports chapter activities which further education.
 The Society continues to recognize scholarly excellence in sociology by inducting approximately 4,000 lifetime members each year.

-- Undergraduate majoring in criminal justice in the Department of Sociology at the time of award dispersal.
+- Undergraduate majoring in criminal justice in the Department of Sociology and Criminal Justice at the time of award dispersal.

 - Shall have a minimum cumulative GPA of 3.0 on a 4.0 scale.